Jack of all trades leader

-Hannes has decided that he uses "Think positive" as a basic motto for motivation.
-Before he goes to the office of his department or to the production hall of his production islands, he looks in the mirror: "Positive face" and a permanent XXL grin.
+Hannes decided to use “Think positive” as the basic motto for motivation.
+Before going to the office of his department or the manufacturing hall of his production islands, he looks into the Spiegel: "Positive face" and a permanent XXL grin.
 That radiates.
-Just like his euphoric "Hello, I wish you all a nice, great morning and the great success today".
-His greeting should infect and give energy.
-Hannes recently also wears smiley buttons on his shirt.
+Just like his euphoric "Hello, I wish you all a nice, great morning and great success today".
+His greeting should be infectious and give you energy.
+Hannes has recently started wearing smiley buttons on his shirt.

 He greets a staff member every day by handshake and sends a positive daily message by e-mail during lunch break.
 Even the signature of his e-mail account has motivated Hannes.
 The "friendly greetings" is replaced by "lively energy and a super happy day wishes you ...".
 Hannes is not at all on such bells and whistles.
 As an engineer, he is committed to scientific facts.
 But if it is in the books, it will probably be right.
 And faith is known to move mountains.